annasajkh/AstralProgrammingLanguageConcept/astral language concept.md

 }
 ```

-namespace are `private` by default so it can only be accessed in the same file
+namespace are `private` by default so it can only be accessed in the same file<br>
-there is `internal` like in c# to make it accessible on the current project, useful for libraries
+there is `internal` like in c# to make it accessible on the current project, useful for libraries<br>
 and there is also `public` to make it accessible everywhere
 ```cs
 internal namespace math